Hap Holmes: Second stint with the Seattle Metropolitans

 In the 1919–20 season, Holmes appeared in 22 games, winning 12 games, and losing 10.
 He finished the season with four shutouts and a 2.46 goals-against average.
 In the PCHA playoffs, Holmes played two games, surrendering three goals, and ending up with a loss and a win.
-The Metropolitans made the Stanley Cup Finals for the second straight season, playing against the Ottawa Senators of the NHL.
+The Metropolitans made the Stanley Cup Final for the second straight season, playing against the Ottawa Senators of the NHL.
 The Metropolitans lost, and Holmes posted a 2–3 record with a 3.00 goals-against average.

-Holmes played the next four seasons with the Metropolitans, but failed to make the Stanley Cup Finals.
+Holmes played the next four seasons with the Metropolitans, but failed to make the Stanley Cup Final.
 Over that stretch, Holmes and the Metropolitans won about half the games each season.
 The Metropolitans missed the playoffs in only the 1922–23 season.
 In the 1920–21 season, Holmes appeared in 24 games.
 He posted a 12–11–1 (win-loss-tie) record, with a 2.63 goals-against average and no shutouts.
 In the playoffs, he lost both games he appeared in, and let in 13 goals.
 The following season, he posted an identical win–loss–tie record in both the regular season and playoffs.
 The only difference was a 2.60 goals-against average in the regular season, with four shutouts, and the reduction of his playoffs goals-against by 11 goals.
 In the 1922–23 season, Holmes appeared in 30 games, posting a 15–15 record, with two shutouts and a 3.45 goals-against average; however, the Metropolitans missed the playoffs that season.
 In the 1923–24 season, Holmes' last with the Metropolitans, he appeared in 30 regular season games, posting a 14–16 record, with two shutouts and a 3.26 goals-against average.
 Despite an extra loss, the Metropolitans made the playoffs that season.
 Holmes played two games, losing one and tying one, ending up with a 1.79 goals-against average.